There are many times when your child's behavior warms and embraces your heart. But there are other times when it probably drives you a little crazy.

 Your own fear for the safety of those around him

-Once several effective ways are found to reward good behavior and discourage bad, they can be used in establishing an approach that works both at home and away.
-The progress may be slow, but such programs usually are successful if started when the disorder is just beginning to develop.
+Your pediatrician and other mental health specialists can help you find several effective ways to reward good behavior and discourage bad.
+These can be used to establish an approach that works both at home and away.
+The progress may be slow, but such programs usually are successful if started when behavior disorders are just beginning to develop.

-The best way to prevent aggressive behavior is to give your child a stable, secure home life with firm, loving discipline and full-time supervision during the toddler and preschool years.
+The best way to prevent aggressive behavior is to give your child a stable, secure home life.
+Provide firm, loving discipline and full-time supervision during the toddler and preschool years.